jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/Single-end-read.md

 ![Single-End Read](https://jl19.github.io/BASH_Training_Course_2023/Docs/assets/Single-End-Read.jpg)

 Single-end reads refer to a type of sequencing where only one end of a DNA fragment is sequenced.
+It reads in one direction from 5' prime end to 3' prime end.

 Single-end sequencing has advantages in terms of cost, simplicity, and data analysis.
 It requires less sequencing depth and is easier to analyze, but may not provide as much information about the sequence as paired-end sequencing.